ukiews/companion-module-mt-viki-new/companion/HELP.md

-Module for the MT-Viki HDMI matrix series.
+Module for the HDP_MXB44VW HDMI matrix series.

-Tested on the MT-HD0808 8x8 matrix.